The city divided by a slave trader's legacy

 Today, the Merchant Venturers run nine schools in Bristol, are involved in social enterprise, charities looking after the elderly, scholarships and trusts.

-However, the society is also behind many of the most controversial ceremonies, including a Silent Toast to Colston during its annual dinner.
+However, controversial ceremonies are still reported to exist including a Silent Toast to Colston during the Grateful Society's annual dinner.

 Campaigners accuse the society of continuing to "celebrate a slave trader".
 Mr Greenacre says the society is commemorating Colston's charity work, rather than his slaving past.